 As you make final preparations for the business aviation community’s largest U.S. tradeshow, don’t forget your social media strategy.
-The National Business Aviation Association’s Business Aviation Convention & Exhibition (NBAA-BACE) starts Oct.
-16. Your flights and rooms are booked.
+The National Business Aviation Association’s Business Aviation Convention & Exhibition (NBAA-BACE) starts in just a few weeks.
+Your flights and rooms are booked.
 Hopefully you broke in your walking shoes a month ago.
 But have you finalized your plan of attack for creating and distributing social content while you’re boots on the ground?

 Here are a few NBAA social media tips you can activate last minute.